Electronics Technology

 Other Important Info

-College Credit: Students may be able to earn up to 34 credit hours from Western Oklahoma State College throughout the various majors.
+College Credit: Students may be able to earn up to 28 credit hours toward an Associate’s Degree in Aviation Electronics Technology through Spartan College of Aeronautics and Technology.